BootCampers/JustCards/assets/DemoScript.md

 Ankit:
 * We plan to publish the app in Google Play Store
-* We also plan to build 52 app across platforms such as IOS, Daydream VR, Oculus Rift so that the players can have a fun and wholesome experience!
+* We also plan to build JustCards app across platforms such as IOS, Daydream VR, Oculus Rift so that the players can have a fun and wholesome experience!
 * We aim to support different types of cards, such as UNO cards, WWE flash cards etc.
 * We plan to build sophisticated game rules support to provide a smooth user experience.